 The UU/St George’s double was Jean Rankine and Elaine Steckler (from the 1966 eight).
 They won a trial during the WARC Eights Regatta in May against Beatrice Scorer and Liz Pickering (m.
 Lorrimer) of Cambridge University Women’s BC by four lengths but presumably the Selectors didn’t consider them fast enough.
 It was certainly a positive development that there were more women taking sculling seriously, though.

 Margaret had previously competed at the 1964 Championships in a University of London women’s BC coxed four which was sent for experience and came last, and in the 1966 Championships when she also finished last in her repechage, quite a long way off the pace.
 Despite having moved away from London and started work as a doctor, she had clearly managed to put in enough training to improve considerably.
+The video below shows her training in Chester and yes, she is wearing shorts despite there being snow on the ground; it would be many years before legging were invented.

 As Margaret sadly died in 2010, long before this history was written, this account is based on documentary sources rather than personal recollections.